slmiljkovic/Sladana-Miljkovic-portfolio/README.md

 ## About Me

 I am passionate about technology, especially in the field of data analysis and visualization.
-With a background in [Your Field or Background], I enjoy diving into datasets, extracting insights, and presenting them in a meaningful way.
+With a background in Education, I enjoy diving into datasets, extracting insights, and presenting them in a meaningful way.
 My goal is to leverage technology and data to drive informed decision-making and solve complex problems.

 ## Skills